MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/ProductSustainability.md

 ### <a href=#accountid name="accountid">accountid</a>

-Value\x2dchain partner (e.g., supplier) this product is sourced from.
+Value-chain partner (e.g., supplier) this product is sourced from.
 First included in: Sustainability\\CloudforSustainabilitySharedDataModel/ProductSustainability (this entity)

 #### Properties